Statements

 Areas Served

 The Arts & Business Council serves artists, nonprofit arts organizations, for-profit creative businesses, and individual arts supporters primarily in Davidson County, and the additional 12 counties that comprise Middle Tennessee.
+Many of ABC's educational programming is accessible remotely, and therefore serves a nationwide audience.
 Additionally, the VLPA and Fiscal Sponsorship programs serve clients and projects statewide.
-Due to the pandemic, many education programs have shifted online as well, and now serve a statewide audience due to their accessible nature.

 TN - Bedford |